adambard/learnxinyminutes-docs/haskell.html.markdown

 -- 6. Control Flow and If Expressions
 ----------------------------------------------------

--- if expressions
+-- if-expressions
 haskell = if 1 == 1 then "awesome" else "awful" -- haskell = "awesome"

--- if expressions can be on multiple lines too, indentation is important haskell = if 1 == 1
+-- if-expressions can be on multiple lines too, indentation is important haskell = if 1 == 1
             then "awesome"
             else "awful"